 Adverse impacts to a transmission system include increasing the power flow during normal or contingency conditions, any increase in the short circuit duty impacts, or adverse angular or voltage stability impacts, as compared to the impacts associated with the original Generating Unit.
 These types of impacts are described in more detail as follows:

-Adverse Flow Impact – If a repower of a Generating Unit results in the same MW capacity and Net Qualifying Capacity, or a decrease in MW capacity at the Point Of Interconnection and Net Qualifying Capacity, and all CAISO tariff requirements regarding reactive power are met by the new Generating Unit, the repowering will not be considered to cause a substantial change to the total capability of the Generating Unit from a flow impact standpoint.
+Adverse Flow Impact – If a repower of a Generating Unit results in the same MW capacity and Net Qualifying Capacity, or a decrease in MW capacity at the Point Of Interconnection and Net Qualifying Capacity, and all CAISO Tariff requirements regarding reactive power are met by the new Generating Unit, the repowering will not be considered to cause a substantial change to the total capability of the Generating Unit from a flow impact standpoint.
 In this case, there would be no adverse power flow impact on the CAISO Controlled Grid under normal and contingency conditions as compared with the original Generating Unit.
 Conversely, any increase in MW capacity or Net Qualifying Capacity would be considered a substantial change in total capability as this would increase the Generating Unit’s power flow impacts.

 Short Circuit Duty Impact – Any reduction in the short circuit duty of the repowered Generating Unit as compared with the original Generating Unit will not be considered an adverse impact and will not be considered a substantial change to the unit’s electrical characteristics.
 Conversely, an increase in short circuit duty impact would be considered a substantial change to the electrical characteristics of the Generating Unit unless both of the following criteria are met: